 Hoping it would open more opportunities than working for someone else, Mark launched Motivated Maids.
 He believed if he paid his cleaners a livable wage, they would provide his customers with consistent quality service.
-And he would incentive cleaners to earn those wages using real-time customer satisfaction scores – hence, Motivated Maids.
+And he would incentivize cleaners to earn those wages using real-time customer satisfaction scores – hence, Motivated Maids.

 Mark started sending followup surveys after every clean to gauge customer satisfaction from a scale of 1 to 10.
-Using this feedback, Mark calculates each cleaner’s average score per 2 week period.
+Using this feedback, Mark calculates each cleaner’s average score per 2-week period.
 If this score is above 9.2, the clean receives 50% of their billed rate.
 If they score above 9.75, they earn an additional 5% bonus.

 Since 2016, Motivated Maids has received 95% satisfaction ratings on over 10,000 answered surveys.
 And while most other cleaners earned an average of $12 per hour, which is minimum wage, Motivated Maids was paying employees an average of $17 per hour plus health benefits.

 But even with the substantial increase in compensation, Motivated Maids continued to see a high turnover rate.
 The cleaning industry as a whole has lower retention than most other industries.
 That’s because, as Marks puts it, “the work takes its toll.
 It is difficult to shift this job into a career.”